Fraunhofer-AISEC/codyze/docs/content/en/docs/contributors/code.md

     * _spotlessApply_ Applies source code formatting with the settings in `formatter-settings.xml`.
 If the code is not properly formatted the build server will reject it.
     * _build_ Builds the main artifact (the jar file containing Codyze)
     * _publishToMavenLocal_ (optional) publishes the build artifact to your local Maven repository so it is available as a dependency for other projects
-    * _installDist_ Create an executable script for Linux, Mac, and Windows in `build/install/codyze/bin`
+    * _installDist_ Create an executable script for Linux, Mac, and Windows in `codyze-v2/build/install/codyze/bin` or `codyze-v3/codyze/build/install/codyze/bin`
 1. When everything works, `git commit` your changes and `git push` them to Github, then create a pull request (PR).
 Make sure to describe want you intend the code to do and refer to any issues your PR might address (using the notation `#123`)
 1. If you're not yet ready for a review, add "WIP" to the PR name to indicate it's a work in progress.
 1. Wait for the automated CI workflow to do some checks.